thomasballinger/posts/2024-07-13-js-packaging.markdown

 1. The code may be written in a language not consumable by targeted platforms.
 Typically TypeScript files needs to be compiled to JavaScript files (and source map files, and types files, and types declaration files).
 1. For the code to be consumable by every tool you target (older versions of Node.js, Bun, Deno; browser script tags; bundlers like Webpack, Vite, Rollup; and other tools like TypeScript, tsx, vitest, and jest --- and for each of these, two formats: ESM and CJS) you often need multiple copies of the code.

-   These target platforms may have different module resolution algorithms, different ways of finding the right code when you `import { something } from "your-package";` so you need to make sure the code is where these tools will look for it.
+   These target platforms may have slightly different module resolution algorithms, different ways of finding the right code when you `import { something } from "your-package";` so you need to make sure the code is where these tools will look for it.
 Naturally there are tools for producing these various layouts of code.
 My new favorite is [tshy](https://github.com/isaacs/tshy).[^tshy]

-Additionaly some filesystem contents not present in the repo like the node_modules directory are also typically also not included in the distribution package.
+Additionaly some filesystem contents not present in the repo like the node_modules directory are also not typically included in the distribution package.

 Many [simple](https://github.com/thlorenz/find-parent-dir) JavaScript packages either write their code in a way that requires no compilation or commit the build artifacts to source control so there are no differences between the source and distribution packages, or so their distribution packages are strict subsets of their source packages.

 Technically you can produce this distribution artifact any way you like: your source code could be a Python script that generates a tarball with the proper file layout!

-But there is a strong ecosystem convention that a source package contain a package.json file at its root with metadata used for all kinds of things: what dependencies to install, the package name, and configuration for tools.
+But there is a strong ecosystem convention that a source package contains a package.json file at its root with metadata used for all kinds of things during package development: what dev dependencies to install, the package name, and configuration for tools.
 Most of this metadata is for npm or other packages managers, but other tools rely on this metadata or store their own configuration here.
 There are some weaker ecosystem conventions like a `dist/` directory which contains git-ignored build artifacts and a `src/` directory which contains the source code that will be built.

 Since tools like test runners and linters and npm commands like `npm link` have their own requirements for file layout that overlap with the distribution package requirements, source and distribution packages partially overlap.